 Spelling Help Where You Need It

 Some years ago, Microsoft Word’s completely adequate spell-checker ran into a problem.
 Fewer and fewer people are writing and saving content locally.
 As we collectively moved to the Cloud and started writing using browser-based tools, we lost our standard spell-checker.
 Which led to the growth of integrated (or App-based) spell checking.

-Grammarly stands out among App based spelling tools.
-It integrated into your browser and provided a universal spelling library for everything you do through that browser.
+Grammarly stands out among App-based spelling tools.
+It is integrated into your browser and provided a universal spelling library for everything you do through that browser.

 ProWritingAid takes on the same task with browser apps and integrations (for Word and Scrivener).
 Then it goes beyond simple tasks and looks at your writing with the trained precision of an ornery English professor.